 On joining an IB program in school, you start hearing terms such as ‘Theory of Knowledge,’ ‘ToK Exhibition,’ and ‘Exhibition Objects.’
 But you don't fully understand what these terms are for!

-You also understand that choosing the right three objects for your exhibit is the crux and would eventually determine the quality of grades you receive for this assessment.
+You also understand that choosing the right three objects for your exhibit is the crux and will eventually determine the quality of grades you receive for this assessment.

 In this article, we will tell you what a ToK exhibition is, how to select the right ToK exhibition objects, and some ideas to get you started.